-- (a) a cover sheet.

-- (b) an exploded assembly drawing.

-- (c) a bill of materials.

-- (d) detailed part drawings, one for each of the 5 individual parts, in order.
+- (a) a cover sheet. - (b) an exploded assembly drawing.
+Use a pencil for the drawings. - (c) a bill of materials. - (d) detailed part drawings, one for each of the 5 individual parts, in order.
+Use pencil.

-The bottom of each drawing should be placed at the right-side of each page.
+The bottom of each drawing should be placed towards the right side of the packet.